zeowna/jose-chociai-backend-test/README.md

 - Soft Delete;
 - An Auth Service outside Users service (Role Based);
 - A Redis Cache to Store Auth Tokens and Expirations.

+## Entity Creation Flux

+1. Create a Company;
+2. Create a User (cpf and email are unique) passing a CompanyId;
+3. SignUp in order to get the Bearer Authentication Token;
+4. Create a Unit, add the Bearer Token in Headers, the Unit will be created for User's Company;
+5. Create Asset, add the Bearer Token in Headers, passing UnitId;
+6. Update Asset healthLevel, specific route for a specific flux.